 By virtue of the fact that you have places in your truck with different access points and different space configurations, you may choose to use them in different ways.

-At right is a photo that we took inside one of the trucks we drove, showing our truck organization in different storage areas in the sleeper.
+Shown here is a photo that we took inside one of the trucks we drove, showing our truck organization in different storage areas in the sleeper.